 - Physical damages, such as pain and suffering, disfigurement, impairment, disability, and/or lost consortium

-- Mental/emotional damages, such as anguish, depression, anxiety, and/or lower quality of life
+- Mental/emotional damages, such as emotional distress, anguish, depression, anxiety, and/or lower quality of life

-Typically, these damages don’t apply to personal injury cases, but they can apply when cases involve extreme negligence or malice.
+Typically, these damages do not apply to personal injury cases, but they can apply when cases involve extreme negligence or malice.
 A judge may apply punitive damages to a case to punish a party for their actions and to prevent any other incidents.

 Wrongful Death Damages